LeoYin/Intensity-Estimation-on-Linear-Networks/README.md

  To apply the proposed method to investigate the occurrence of traffic accidents along the road networks;

  ### Methodology
- Proposed a Poisson regression model with spatially varying parameters, to model the intensity functions on linear networks;
+ Proposed a Poisson regression model with spatially varying parameters, to model the spatial event occurrence on linear networks;

  Proposed a optimization problem with graphic fused Lasso penaly to fit the proposed model;